The flexstick's sticks unique design really caught my eye and I was determined to find out the story behind it.

 Over the last 8 years I've gone through quite a few walking aids from the neatest little fold up cane that I could pop into the pannier of my bike, to a full on Zimmer frame that I used in hospital after my first hip replacement.

-But out of them all my absolute favourite for long-term, every day use is my brand new, three-legged FlexStick.
+But out of them all my absolute favourite for long-term, every day use is the, three-legged FlexStick.

 Just looking at the picture you'll see how different it is and I just know you're going to be asking "Why three legs?"